reframejs/reframe/docs/customization-manual.template.md

 As we can see, the code simply initializes a Repage instance and calls `@repage/browser`'s `hydratePage()` function.

-Instead of using Repage we could manually hydrate the page ourselves.
+Instead of using Repage we can manually hydrate the page ourselves.
 The following is an example of doing so.
 At this point, our browser JavaScript doesn't depend on Reframe nor on Repage.
 It is fully under our control.